ds2f/arizona/apply.md

 # Call for proposals

+_Note_: This site has been superseded by [https://new.library.arizona.edu/ds2f](https://new.library.arizona.edu/ds2f).

 ## Summary
 This fellowship program is designed to address three known challenges in contemporary higher education: